 Unfortunately, important information from the tobacco industry is not required, such as marketing expenditures, lobbying or indirect relations.

 - Strengthen the National Diversification Program in Tobacco Grown Areas, based on sustainable development, food security, productive diversification and social participation as a way to protect tobacco-growing families from reducing global tobacco demand and to reduce tobacco industry interference at local, regional and national levels.

 - Tobacco industry-related CSR activities must be banned.

 - Adoption of a code of conduct for all government officials in dealing with the tobacco industry must be expedited.
-The government must develop a more sustained plan to create awareness and compliance with Article 5.3 for the whole government.
+The government must develop a more sustained plan to create awareness and compliance with WHO FCTC Article 5.3 for the whole government.

 - More information about the tobacco industry’s businesses, marketing expenditures, lobbying, philanthropy and political contributions must be required.